Russia strikes annexed area; more bodies in liberated zones

 The city of Zaporizhzhia is located 53 kilometers (33 miles) away from the nuclear plant as a crow flies and remains under Ukrainian control.
 To cement Russia's claim to the region, Russian forces bombarded the city with S-300 missiles on Thursday, with more attacks reported Friday.

-Ukrainian authorities said the death toll from the strikes on apartment buildings rose to 12 on Friday, while another 12 people wounded in the bombardment remained hospitalized.
+Ukrainian authorities said the death toll from the strikes on apartment buildings rose to 14 on Friday, while 12 people wounded in the bombardment remained hospitalized.

 Missiles also struck the city overnight, wounding one person, Zaporizhzhia Gov. Oleksandr Starukh said.
 Russia also used Iranian-made Shahed-136 drones there for the first time and damaged two infrastructure facilities, he said.